apache/sling-kickstart-maven-plugin/Readme.md

 ## Build

-This plugin is built like usual with:
+This plugin is built as usual with:
 ```
 mvn clean install
 ```